 Employers' liability insurance can protect your staff and volunteers against accidents at work that could cause injury leading to claims being made against you.
 Typically you will be given a limit of up to £10 million to cover any compensation awards as well as medical and legal expenses.
-These two liability covers can typically be rolled into one charity insurance policy to protect your charity.
+These two liability covers can typically be rolled into one charity insurance policy to protect your charity office.

 Whatever the nature of your charity, you will most likely have assets and equipment that will need to be protected to ensure business continuity and let you work without worry.
-If you are running a charity shop, then you may wish to protect fixtures and fittings, as well as your business premises.
-Other considerations should be made, for example, if you are responsible for the office front then you will need to include this in your charity insurance policy.
+If you are running a charity office, then you may wish to protect fixtures and fittings, as well as your business premises.
+Other considerations should be made, for example, if you are responsible for the office front then you will need to include this in your charity office insurance policy.

 Business interruption insurance can also be added to your policy to safeguard your income should the worst happen leaving you unable to operate.
-This can help tide you over following damage to your premises while you get back up and running.
+This can help tide you over following damage to your office premises while you get back up and running.
 Typically it will cover loss of profit or in the case of a charity the money you usually raise, business expenses and employees’ wages, as well as help you continue to operate elsewhere while the damage is repaired.

 Commercial legal expenses can also be included in your insurance, to give you protection against commercial tenancy disputes, jury service allowance and tax and VAT appeals.

 Being a trustee of a charity carries personal responsibilities and trustee liability insurance can help provide extra protection.